 Remember that the main reason that banks are offering more and more hardship programs is that they hope that you, as a consumer, will get back on a solid financial footing.
 After that occurs they hope that you will soon be able to return to making full payments on your account and monthly credit card bills.
 Like almost all businesses, credit card companies and banks are primarily concerned about making a profit.

 While it is not likely, it is still possible that a bank or lender will reduce your credit card balance if they see that you are heading towards a bankruptcy filing.
 Usually what will happen in this case is that they will eventually agree to a lump-sum settlement plan with you to close out your current account.
 More on debt settlement.
 If they do agree to settle your unpaid debt, the amount that is agreed upon will vary depending on your particular financial condition and the relationship that you have with the bank.

 Who won’t a hardship program assist?

-Credit card hardship programs aren’t targeted towards those people who have lived beyond their means by overextending their credit card limits and are looking for a quick and easy way to get out of debt.
+Credit card hardship programs aren’t targeted towards those people who have lived beyond their means by overextending their credit card limits and are looking for a quick as well as easy way to get out of debt.
 Typically these plans are reserved for those life-changing events which cause financial emergencies and hardships, such as a job loss, an illness, a divorce, unexpected reduction in income, accidental death in the family, or a disability.

 Do people really save and get help?

 Absolutely.
-Hundreds of thousands of consumers are receiving assistance from these hardship programs, and they are helping many folks reduce and eliminate debt.
+Hundreds of thousands of consumers are receiving assistance from these hardship programs, and they are helping many folks reduce and even eliminate debt.
 Find examples of actual customers receiving aid from the Chase, Citibank, HSBC, Capital One, Bank of America, GE Money Bank, American Express, and Discover credit card hardship program.